mattngaw/enpassant/book/src/termsandnotation.md

 ```
 <br/>

-If there are multiple moves that result in the same notation, the file and/or rank of origin is used.
+If there are multiple moves by the same piece type to the same square, the file and/or rank of origin is used.

 ```text
 8  . . . . . . . .
 8  . . . . . . . .